 Guayama bulk purification plant

-After acquiring zolmitriptan in September 1996 (now sold under the trade name 'Zomig'), AstraZeneca launched tableting facilities for the drug at IPR’s Carolina plant in Puerto Rico.
-However, as demand for Zomig had been growing (according to company research), it was thought that greater manufacturing capabilities were needed to meet the pharmaceutical industry’s requirements.
-As one of the drug’s sole manufacturers, the bulk purification plant at Guayama has made a significant impact.
+After acquiring zolmitriptan in September 1996, AstraZeneca launched tabletting facilities for the drug at IPR’s Carolina plant in Puerto Rico.
+However, as demand for Zomig grew, it was thought that greater manufacturing capabilities were needed to meet the pharmaceutical industry’s requirements.
+As one of the drug’s sole manufacturers, the bulk purification plant at Guayama made a significant impact.

 The Guayama project was part of AstraZeneca’s large-scale investment project in Puerto Rico.
-In addition to the upgrade of the company’s facilities at Guayama, AstraZeneca has also upgraded its existing plant at Canóvanas.
-The plant was expanded and inaugurated in March 2004, with a total investment of £400m.
+In addition to the upgrade of the company’s facilities at Guayama, AstraZeneca also upgraded its plant at Canóvanas.
+It was expanded and inaugurated in March 2004 with a total investment of £400m.

-The 134,000ft² plant used to produce Crestor, a cholesterol drug, and Casodex, a medication for treating prostate cancer.
+The 134,000ft² plant was used to produce cholesterol drug Crestor and prostate cancer treatment Casodex.
 It had an annual capacity of up to seven billion tablets.
 The plant also took care of the packaging and distribution activities of AstraZeneca and other products developed by the company in Puerto Rico.

 Puerto Rico pharmaceutical market

-The pharmaceutical industry in Puerto Rico is huge.
-According to the 1997 manufacturing census of the Department of Labour and Human Resources, some 22,000 people work at 79 different pharmaceutical plants.
+According to the 1997 manufacturing census of the Department of Labour and Human Resources, around 22,000 people worked at 79 different pharmaceutical plants across Peurto Rico.

-The new plant has enhanced the island’s reputation as a world-class manufacturing centre that is home to the most important and prominent international pharmaceutical companies.
+The plant has enhanced the island’s reputation as a world-class manufacturing centre.

 IPR Pharmaceuticals’ Puerto Rico operations

 IPR Pharmaceuticals’ first plant in Puerto Rico was launched in Carolina in 1986.
-The plant develops several drugs, including Accolate, a medication for asthma, beta-blockers Tenormin and Tenoretic, Zestril, and ACE inhibitors and migraine treatments, Zestoretic and Zomig.
+The plant develops several drugs, including asthma medication Accolate, beta-blockers Tenormin and Tenoretic, Zestril, and ACE inhibitors and migraine treatments Zestoretic and Zomig.